Make Drinking Water Safe with Bleach

 A problem that you will encounter during an emergency or disaster is not only obtaining water to drink, but treating it to make the water safe to drink.

 According to the Wilderness Medical Society, water temperatures above 160° F (70° C) kill all pathogens within 30 minutes and above 185° F (85° C) within a few minutes.
-So in the time it takes for the water to reach the boiling point (212° F or 100° C) from 160° F (70° C), all pathogens will be killed, even at high altitude.
-To be extra safe, let the water boil rapidly for one minute, especially at higher altitudes since water boils at a lower temperature.
+So in the time it takes for the water to reach the boiling point (212° F or 100° C) from 160° F (70° C), all pathogens will be eliminated, even at high altitude.

-If boiling is not possible, or to add a layer of protection after boiling (after cool down), another very effective way to make water safe to drink is to add a specific amount of regular household bleach.
-Bleach contains about 5 to 6 percent chlorine, which will disinfect the water if added in the right amount.
+If boiling is not possible, another effective way to make water safe to drink is to add a specific amount of regular household bleach.
+Depending on brand or concentration, regular household bleach contains between 5.25 and 8.25 percent available chlorine (liquid sodium hypochlorite), which will disinfect the water if added in the right amount.

 How to purify water with Bleach

-- Use regular liquid bleach (any brand).
-The only active ingredient should be sodium hypochlorite (concentration 5.25 – 6 percent).
-If you also see sodium hydroxide on the ingredient list, it is apparently OK and safe.
+Use regular liquid household bleach (any brand); however the only active ingredient should be sodium hypochlorite.
 Do not use bleach that contain soaps, perfumes, or dyes.
 Be sure to read the label.
-The “Regular” household bleach is usually fine for this.

-- Add about 8 drops (one-eighth US teaspoon) of regular liquid bleach per one gallon of water.
-Use 4 drops if using a 2-liter bottle.
+Add 8 drops (almost one-eighth U.S. teaspoon) of regular liquid bleach per one gallon of water to be treated.

-- Mix thoroughly and let stand for 30 minutes.
+Mix thoroughly and let stand for 30 minutes (important).

-- Then, smell the water.
-If the water has a faint smell of chlorine, then it is OK to use.
-If you cannot detect any chlorine odor, add another 8 drops of regular liquid bleach (4 drops for 2-liter bottle).
+Then, smell the water.
+If the water has a faint smell of chlorine, then it is okay to use.
+If you cannot detect any chlorine odor, add another 8 drops of regular liquid bleach.
 Let stand, and smell it again.
 If you still cannot smell chlorine, discard it and find another water source.

 Note that bleach has a shelf life, although you will probably not see a date on the bottle.
-Bleach loses about half its effectiveness within a year, so be sure to date your bottle upon purchase.
-Double the dosage if one year old.
-I would replace bleach that has been stored much beyond a year, just to be sure of full strength effectiveness.
+Chlorine bleach may lose 20% to as much as 50% effectiveness within a year, so be sure to date your bottle upon purchase.

 The EPA recommends a maximum (no more than) 4 ppm (parts per million) of chlorine for safe drinking water.

-It takes 45 minutes to destroy Giardia Protozoan (common cause of diarrhea) with 1 ppm chlorine level (so, let your water sit for awhile, even if using more than 1 ppm).
+It takes 45 minutes to destroy Giardia Protozoan (common cause of diarrhea) with 1 ppm chlorine level.

 From the CDC, Centers for Disease Control, “If you don’t have clean, safe, bottled water and if boiling is not possible, you often can make water safer to drink by using a disinfectant, such as unscented household chlorine bleach”